Stranger: Nice dress.

 “Why did he feel comfortable targeting me when he doesn’t know me?”

-Although introverts may avoid confrontations, there is a cadre of introverts who are disinclined to merely walk away.
+Although introverts may avoid confrontations, a cadre of introverts is disinclined to merely walk away.

 They won’t escalate or fuel conflict, but they won’t run from it.